 With this we have come to the conclusion of this case study, let us summarize everything in the coming section.

-Hermes is one of the oldest and prestigious brands, which have their market franchise with an experience of more than 150 years.
-With time, it has been using different marketing strategies to gain brand connection among the customers.
+Hermes is one of the oldest and most prestigious brands, which has a market franchise with an experience of more than 150 years.
+With time, it has been using different marketing strategies to gain brand connection among customers.

 They have been having showrooms for centuries now launching digital stores and pop-up stores to make their brand more accessible.
 In recent years, it has also extensively focused on its digital marketing strategy for better brand visibility.

 Liked our work?
 Interested in learning further?
 Do check our website for more.
 Also, if you’re interested in Digital Marketing, you can check out our Free Digital Marketing Masterclass by Karan Shah.
 If you want to have a look at the case study of the Titan brand, here you go.

 Let us know your thoughts on this case study in the comment section below.
 Thank you for reading, and if you liked our then do share this in your circle.